PlatasSec/nft-marketplace/README.md

 # Building an NFT Marketplace with Solidity, The Graph Protocol, IPFS and Next.js

-This is a full-stack NFT Marketplace application that provides the main functions of the ERC-721 standard and a basic marketplace to trade these NFTs.
+This is a full-stack NFT Marketplace application that provides the main functions of the ERC-721 standard and a propietary marketplace to trade these NFTs.
 It's being built for development purposes - so new features and fixes might be integrated in the future.

 You can check the live web application through this link.
 I hope you find it useful.
 Enjoy it :)